 Accessing the data

-This publication provides information about the Jobs in Australia microdata release from the Linked Employer-Employee Database (LEED).
+This release provides information about the Jobs in Australia microdata product from the Linked Employer-Employee Database (LEED).
 This includes details on how to use the Jobs in Australia TableBuilder product and quality of microdata.

 About the dataset